tarekmonjur/design-principles-patterns/readme.md

 ### Programming in an inerface:

 So if we know the desing principle **Program to inerface, not implemention** then here is our new design.

+- Use interfaces or abastract classes when possible, rather then concrete classes.
+- Allow to better exploit polymorphism.
+- Frees classes from knowledge of concrete types.
+- Improves extensibility and maintainability.

 ![Programming to interface](https://github.com/tarekmonjur/design-patterns/blob/master/dist/programming-to-interface.png)